 Through their various platforms (MT4, MT5, web version, and mobiles apps), you have access to real stocks (only in NAGA Europe), ETFs, indices, Forex, CFDs on stocks, cryptocurrencies, commodities, and futures.
 Besides, its academy produces useful insights on the NAGA platform and trading in general.
 From time to time, you may also watch webinars mainly on technical analysis.

 NAGA, alongside eToro, is one of the few online platforms that allows searching and replicating other investors approaches/strategies.
 This feature is formerly known as Social Trading.
 It presents a feed where you will keep up to date on what other traders are doing and general market news while engaging in the community and having the option to chat on NAGA messenger directly.
 It may be a great way to take advantage of other traders’ knowledge and automatically copy their trades, but it comes at a cost (See the “fees” section).

-On the other hand, NAGA empowers everyone on the platform to share their trading strategy for a fee or commission (up to 0.30$).
+If you plan to be a trader with your own following, NAGA empowers everyone on the platform to share their trading strategy for a fee or commission (up to 1.20$).